About Feng Huang Dan Cong Tea

 • Ju Duo Zai (aka Almond Fragrance)

 Technically, the translation is Apricot Kernel Fragrance, which in the West gets commonly translated as Almond.
 Ju Duo Zai is a cute oddball among Feng Huang Wu Long and is easily distinguishable both by the appearance and taste.
 Its leaves are tiny with very fuzzy edges.
-While Wu Longs tend to be floral, Ju Duo Zai is more nutty and has a weighty mouth feel.
+While Wu Longs (Oolongs) tend to be floral, Ju Duo Zai is more nutty and has a weighty mouth feel.
 It is considered a prized varietal.

 • Mi Lan Xiang aka Honey Orchid